vquiros-atieh/CourseProject/Documentation.md

 # 1) Overview
 Accio Songs is a search engine tool tailored to musically inclined individuals.
-This tool allows for query by Track, Artist, Album, or Lyric.
+This tool allows for query by Track, Artist, or Album.

 # 2) Implementation